Benford's Law and Continuous Dependent Random Variables: Introduction

 A crucial input in many of the above papers is that the random variables are \emph{independent}.
 In this paper we explore situations where there are dependencies.
 The dependencies we investigate are different than many others in the literature.
-For example, one can look at dynamical systems and iterates or powers of a given random variable, where once the initial seed is chosen the resulting process is deterministic; see for example \cite{AS,BBH,Dia}.
+For example, previous work studied dynamical systems and iterates or powers of a given random variable, where once the initial seed is chosen the resulting process is deterministic; see for example \cite{AS,BBH,Dia,KonMi,LS}.
 In our systems instead of having just one random variable we have a large number of independent random variables $N$ generating an enormous number of dependent random variables $M$ (often $M = 2^N$, though in one of our examples involving matrices we have $M = N!$).

-Our introduction to the subject came from reading an article of Lemons \cite{Lem} (though see the next subsection for other related problems), who studied the decomposition of a conserved quantity; for example, what happens during certain types of particle decay.
+Our introduction to the subject of this paper came from reading an article of Lemons \cite{Lem} (though see the next subsection for other related problems), who studied the decomposition of a conserved quantity; for example, what happens during certain types of particle decay.
 As the sum of the piece sizes must equal the original length, the resulting summands are clearly dependent.
 While it is straightforward to show whether or not individual pieces are Benford, the difficulty is in handling all the pieces simultaneously.
 We comment in greater detail about Lemons' work in Appendix \ref{sec:noteslemons}.

 In the next subsection we describe some of the systems we study.
 In analyzing these problems we develop a technique to handle certain dependencies among random variables, which we then show is applicable in other systems as well.